 I am a Level II PhD student in the Linguistics program at The Graduate Center, CUNY, where I also hold an MA (2019).
 I am a research coordinator in the Second Language Acquisition lab, and the assistant to the directors at the Research Institute for the Study of Language in Urban Society (RISLUS).
-Gita Martohardjono is my primary advisor.
+Gita Martohardjono and Irina Sekerina are my primary advisors.

 My research interests revolve around experimental morphosyntax and semantics, heritage languages, and bilingualism.
-Particularly, I am interested in the effects of bilingual experience on both L1 and L2 sentence processing.
-To read more about my research, check out my Research tab!
+Particularly, I am interested in the effects of bilingual experience on L1 and L2 sentence processing.
+To learn more about my research, check out my Research tab!

 Before coming to the Graduate Center, I received a BA in Spanish Secondary Education, a BS in Psychology, and an MA in Hispanic Studies, all from Louisiana State University.
-I am an avid fan of LSU football, and constantly find myself craving crawfish, boudin, and jambalaya.
+I am an avid fan of LSU football, and never turn down an invitation for some boiled crawfish.
 Geaux Tigers.

-I am a Texas native, and actively contribute to the stereotype where Texans talk about how much they love Texas.
+I am a Texas native, and actively contribute to the stereotype where Texans talk about how cool they think Texas is.
 I wholeheartedly believe there are few problems in life which cannot be solved by a frozen margarita and a bowl of queso.
-I also love a good fantasy book, sappy movies, my dog Remy, and taking in as much culture as I possibly can.
+I also love my dog Remy, a good fantasy book, sappy movies, and spontaneous adventures.